Topics Map > Operational Support Resources > 4.7 Human Resources > 4.7.1 Hiring

 Assistance with Interviews

-- ASU HR Representatives referred to in this article will generally refer to the HR Specialist or HR Assistant that the Hiring Manager is working with.
+- ASU HR Representatives referred to in this article will generally refer to the HR Generalist or HR Assistant that the Hiring Manager is working with.

 - The Hiring Manager can choose who schedules the interviews.